-Section 19.4 of the Board's Representation Manual (Manual) provides that: "Any organization or individual may file an application, supported by evidence of representation or a showing of interest . . . seeking a determination whether a single system of transportation exists."
+Manual Section 19.4 provides that: "Any organization or individual may file an application, supported by evidence of representation or a showing of interest . . . seeking a determination whether a single system of transportation exists."

 In Trans World Airlines/Ozark Airlines, the Board cited the following indicia of a single transportation system: